TwoPointFour/Run_App/Readme.md

 https://twopointfour.github.io/Run_App/index.html

-Use camelCase for ids and JS variables, hyphens for classes No var, only let or const
+Use camelCase for HTML ids and JS variables, hyphens for classes
+No var, only let or const
 Semicolons
 Double quotes?

 Add error handling